zjcz/techtest-shorturl/README.md

 # Tech Test-Short Url Webapp

 ## Introduction
-Tech test for a software developer interview.
+This project is my solution to a tech test for a software developer interview.

 #### Brief